Call for Student Fellow Applications, 2020-2021

-The Project on the Foundations of Private Law is now accepting applications for student fellowships.
-The deadline for submission is Monday, September 23, 2019.
-Follow the link below for more details.
+The Project on the Foundations of Private Law is no longer accepting applications for student fellowships.
+Look for information about next year’s fellowship in the summer of 2021.

-Harvard Law School offers many courses in private law subjects.
-A full list of courses offered in 2019-2020 is available here.
+Harvard Law School offers many courses that deal with private law subjects, at least in part.
+A list of courses offered in 2020-2021 is available here.
+This list is not necessarily exhaustive.

 Private Law Prizes